 Do Swim Spa Really Work?
 Swim spas are a combination of pool and hot tub providing swimming, exercise, therapy, and recreation (fun for the whole family!).
 People don’t know what to think when they first set their gaze on a swim spa.
 What is that?
 Is it a big hot tub?
 Is it a pool?
 Then, you tell them what it is and their first question is, “does it really work”?
 The simple answer is “yes”, swim spas absolutely work and they work well.
 They are truly one of the greatest innovations in history of the pool and spa industry.
 They are affordable, portable, energy efficient, therapeutic, and the best part of it all is that that they can be used year-round.

-Most swim spas are portable, self-contained, and sit above ground.
+Most swim spas, also known as swim in place pools, are portable, self-contained, and sit above ground.
 Swim spas are typically made of acrylic (surface), fiberglass (backing), and wood or steel framing.
 They are always rectangular in shape and they come in some industry standard footprints.
 They are always 90”-94” in width (8 foot) depending on brand and they are almost always 42”-60” tall depending on brand.
 They can be found in lengths of 8’ x 12’, 8’ x 13’, 8’ x 14”, 8’ x 15’, 8’ x 16’, 8’ x 18’, and on up to 8’ x 24’.

 Let’s take a moment and review some of the different types of swim spas available on the market.